 Dynamometers validate wind turbine drivetrains by replacing the rotor and blades of a turbine with a powerful motor.
-The National Renewable Energy Laboratory's (NREL's) National Wind Technology Center (NWTC) features dynamometers that can perform research validation on wind turbine systems from 1 kilowatt (kW) to 5 megawatts (MW).

-- Perform steady-state research validation to determine a turbine's "power curve": how its electrical production relates to the input mechanical energy
+- Perform steady-state research validation to determine a drivetrain's "power curve": how its electrical production relates to the mechanical energy input

 - Employ "model-in-the-loop" techniques to emulate rotor, tower, pitch, and yaw systems with computer simulations operating in real time

-A practical size for most of today's land-based wind turbines, the 2.5-MW dynamometer features a 3,351-horsepower (hp), 415-amp AC induction motor with variable-frequency drive that can connect to the grid at 575, 600, 690, and 4,160 V AC.
+A practical size for most of today's land-based wind turbines, the 2.5-MW dynamometer features a 3,351-hp, AC induction motor with a variable-frequency drive, and 480 V, 690 V, and 13,200 V AC grid connections.